Product Release Stages

 Beta (both public and private) releases give subscribers time to explore new product capabilities while providing feedback prior to a next stage release (can be First Availability or General Availability depending on the feature).
 Functionality is code-complete and useful in a variety of scenarios but might have changes on its road to a GA release.
 Beta releases may be restricted to a select number of subscribers (private) or open to all subscribers (public).

 When participating in a beta release, you should understand the following:

 Functionality is feature complete, but we do not yet support it for production use.

 Breaking changes may occur, and we will do our best to communicate them.

-Your feedback may help prioritize improvements and fixes in a subsequent release.
+Your feedback will help prioritize improvements and fixes in a subsequent release.